hsyl20/haskus-website/pages/system/manual/binary.rst

 to a bit of the word: if the bit is set the flag is active, otherwise the flag isn't active.

-Haskus uses the CBitSet class to get the bit offset of each flag.
-By default, it uses the Enum instance to get the bit offsets as in the following example:
+``haskus-system`` uses the ``CBitSet`` class to get the bit offset of each flag.
+By default, it uses the Enum instance to get the bit offsets as in the following
+example:

 .. code:: haskell